RohitKumar-tech/Blogging/README.md

-Here's a proper README for your Fullstack MERN Blogging Website project:

----

 # MERN Blogging Website

 This is a modern, feature-rich blogging website built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 The website includes a variety of functionalities tailored for an optimal blogging experience.